sdtony1/cse15l-lab-reports/Lab3.md

                 the Taliban, and Pakistan.
      ```

-   The prompt I gave to ChatGPT was "command-line options for command less."
-   It outputted "-S or --chop-long-lines: Causes long lines to be chopped (truncated) rather than wrapped.
-That is, the portion of a long line that does not fit in the screen width
-   will not be shown."

-3. The command line `-V` displays version information for `less`
+3. The command line `-V` displays version information for `less`.
+This command is useful for showing the information.
    * Example 1:
      ```
      Tonys-MBP:technical shenda$ less -V biomed/ar149.txt